nhrap-hazus/export/README.md

 ## Requirements

 The Hazus Export tool requires Hazus, ArcGIS Desktop, and Anaconda to be installed on your computer.
-Anaconda is a free software that automatically manages all Python packages required to run Hazus open source utilities - including the Hazus Python package: https://fema-nhrap.s3.amazonaws.com/Hazus/Python/build/html/index.html
+Anaconda is a free software that automatically manages all Python packages required to run Hazus open source tools - including the Hazus Python package: https://fema-nhrap.s3.amazonaws.com/Hazus/Python/build/html/index.html

 1. Go to https://www.anaconda.com/distribution/